MohamedRaffik/Ping-Pong/README.md

 # Compiling

 When compiling the following .cpp and .h files be sure to have SDL2 libraries and source code.
+Be sure to have SDL2 TTF and SDL2 Image source code and libraries as well.

 # Possible Bug